intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    On top of that, :class:`sfml.graphics.RenderWindow` adds more features related to 2D drawing with the graphics module (see its base class :class:`sfml.graphics.RenderTarget` for more details).
-Here is a typical rendering and event loop with a :class:`sfml.graphics.RenderWindow`
+Here is a typical rendering and event loop with an :class:`sfml.graphics.RenderWindow`

    .. py:method:: RenderWindow(mode, title[, style[, settings]])